Thomas-Kr/Thomas-Kr/README.md

 **[Document Translator Web Application](doc-trans/doc-trans-description.md)**

-Currently under development, the application translates various document types, including Excel, Word and PDF files, into any language.
-The application is built using the Django framework and deployed on a DigitalOcean droplet, with server configuration handled by Nginx.
+The application translates various document types, including Excel, Word and PDF files, into any language.
+Is built using the Django framework and deployed on a DigitalOcean droplet, with server configuration handled by Nginx.

 **[YouTube Channel Automation](https://github.com/Thomas-Kr/music-mixer)**